zekeriyasari/Causal.jl/README.md

 * Simulation of models consisting of components that are represented by different type mathematical equations.
 * Individual construction of components, no need to construct a unique equation representing the whole model.
 * Online data analysis through plugins
-* Flexibility to enrich the data analysis scope through used defined plugins.
+* Flexibility to enrich the data analysis scope through user-defined plugins.

 [1] : [DifferentialEquations.jl](https://docs.juliadiffeq.org/) package is used for differential equation solving.